mulefish/create_map/README.md

 ## Server?
 This has no backend : you will need to supply your own server.
 I use python3 -m http.server 3030

+## create_map.html vs. create_map_fromScratch.html
+create_map.html has a backing image of a map while create_map_fromScratch does not.